International Undergraduate Admissions

 - Apply online.
 There is a $50 application fee, with secure server transaction available for credit card payment.

-- Be sure to answer all questions completely, and submit all supporting documents including English language proficiency, official academic transcripts, and documentation of financial support.
+- Be sure to answer all questions completely, and submit all supporting documents including English language proficiency, and official academic transcripts.

 - If you qualify for Deferred Action for Childhood Arrivals (DACA) status, learn more about applying and requirements.

 We require two letters of recommendation from people who can comment on your academic potential.
 This might be a guidance counselor and a teacher or two teachers of your choice.
 Additional recommendations from teachers, employers, or coaches are optional.
 Email letters of recommendation to email@example.com.

 Official Transcripts of Secondary Education